Reinoptland/developer-resources/src/PLAN.md

 WHAT DO WE NEED TO DO, TO FETCH DEVELOPERS / RESOURCES?

-- install **axios** / request library / use fetch
+- X install **axios** / request library / use fetch
-- import axios
+- X import axios
-- make a request with axios,
+- X make a request with axios,
-- dispatch an action (with developers / resources as a payload)
+- X dispatch an action (with developers / resources as a payload)
 - store the response -> in the reduxState

 # Later, Day 3